karenlauk/msi-herramientas-de-desarrollo-semana-1-LAUK/README.md

-# Mi primer repositorio para Metodologíaa / 2do año - 1er cuatrimestre
+# Mi primer repositorio para Metodología / 2do año - 1er cuatrimestre